smizell/graphablejson-js/README.md

 ## Usage

-### `queries.rawPath`
+### `queries.getProperty`

-The `queries.rawPath` function takes a query object and returns the desired output.
+The `queries.getProperty` function takes a object and property and returns the values for the property.
+It will always return a generator, so if a property is a single value or array of values, it will be treated as a generator.

-1. `document` is the object you want to query
-1. `query` is an array of path items

-It relies on async generators for returning results.
-These values can be iterated over and resolved like with any async generator.
-Using `await` is always required because there may be links in the document to follow.

 Going back to our example above, our client will not break whether a value is a single value or an array of values.